-Mentoring Youth Through Stress
+Mentoring Youth Through Stress in a Post-Pandemic World

 The teenage period which is precariously perched between the ages of 13 and 19 is a challenging time.
 It could easily get tumultuous too, especially when the raging hunger for freedom finds a world that provides multiple opportunities for self-harm in the pursuit for happiness, fulfillment and success.
 Poor choices are made that can result in addiction, an important topic to discuss with all teenagers.